• Skip to primary navigation

 How to make these sloppy joes

-To start, heat a large skillet and brown the hamburger (lean ground beef)over medium heat with chopped onion, celery, and green pepper.
+To start, heat a large skillet and brown the hamburger (lean ground beef)over medium heat with chopped onion, celery, and green bell pepper.
 I like to start them all at the same time to ensure the veggies get nice and soft.
 Stir and break up the meat to ensure even cooking.

 After about 7 to 10 minutes, the meat will be fully browned and the veggies will be cooked.